bresilla/robond_project_4/write-up.md

 FCNs are vey useful when in addition to clasification (what is the image showing), we want the localisation too (where in the picture is something of interest).

+## Network architecture

-During my initial test, i want with 2 encoder and 2 decoder layers connected via 1X1 convolution layer.
+During my initial test, i went with 2 encoder and 2 decoder layers connected via 1X1 convolution layer.
 Later on, to improve the accuaracy i decided to go with 3 encoder and 3 decoder layers.
 This seemts that it increased accuracy, but, still i would think for the depth versus performance when doing thise kind of architectures.

 Here is the network I used:

+![alt text][image_6]
 ```python
 def fcn_model(inputs, num_classes):
     encode_layer_1 = encoder_block(inputs, 32, 2)